 ESG survey question highlight

-In our quarterly member surveys, we ask members a question to better understand their perspective on Coastal Community’s performance as a socially and environmentally responsible organization.
+In our quarterly member surveys, we ask respondents a question to better understand their perspective on Coastal Community’s performance as a socially and environmentally responsible organization.
 Results:

-*Based on an annual market study conducted with retail customers of all types of financial institutions in BC in 2023 (sample size=978)
+*Based on an annual market survey conducted with retail customers of all types of financial institutions in BC (2024 sample size=880).

 Corporate Performance